DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/report-designer-tools/ui-panels/report-explorer.md

 ![eurd-win-report-explorer-context-menu](../../../../../images/eurd-win-report-explorer-context-menu.png)

-Select an element and navigate to the **Properties Grid** to edit the element's options.
+Select an element and navigate to the **Property Grid** to edit the element's options.

 ![design-time-report-explorer-right-click](../../../../../images/eurd-win-report-explorer-properties.png)